-The signature files can be copied onto a USB stick or SD card and must comply with the following requirements:
+The signature files can be copied onto the boot media and must comply with the following requirements:

 - Each .csbh file must be in the same directory as the corresponding non-signed file. - grub.conf must be located in the /boot/grub/ directory. - Other files can be placed anywhere as long as grub.conf is configured with their location.